Forrige Neste

 Food & Beverage

 An active day requires some food to keep you going!
-We have the Sirdal Lodge Restaurant & Bar on site for light meals and refreshments, open while the park is open.
+We have the Sirdal Lodge Restaurant & Bar on site for refreshments, open while the park is open.

 Accommodation

-For families and individuals who want to stay overnight at Sirdal Resort, it is possible to book accommodation in our apartments right next to the climbing park
+For families and individuals who want to stay overnight at Sirdal Fjellpark, it is possible to book accommodation in our apartments right next to the climbing park

 Practical info for groups